Parents and Families

 Being undecided about a major is actually more common than people think.
-St. Joseph’s College offers a great educational foundation that allows students to explore options.
+St. Joseph's University offers a great educational foundation that allows students to explore options.
 The Office of Career Preparation and Professional Development can provide support through both informal and formal career assessments, helping them to narrow down choices and select an appropriate major.
 Encourage your student to make an appointment with a counselor.

 How can I help my student be more successful in landing a job after graduation?

 Encourage your student to meet with the Office of Career Preparation and Professional Development early in his/her college career.
 Promote opportunities to get involved on campus and in your local community.
-Resources are available at the College to help ensure success not only in academics, but also with skill building opportunities in service and leadership roles.
+Resources are available at the University to help ensure success not only in academics, but also with skill building opportunities in service and leadership roles.
 Starting early is essential, and meeting with the office at least once a semester is a great way to get a head start on building his/her résumé and cover letter, practicing interviewing and learning how to conduct a successful job search.

 My student is not very outgoing and struggles to ask for guidance.
 How can I get him/her to make an appointment?